-This post was last updated on 1 April 2020 to reflect the extensions to the temporary bans on short selling by EU national regulators
+This post was last updated on 16 April 2020 to reflect the extensions to the temporary bans on short selling by EU national regulators

 SHORT SELLING REGULATION

 During this unprecedented period of disruption, the European Securities and Markets Authority (ESMA) and other national regulators have taken various extraordinary steps to address the risks faced by financial markets in the EU.

 In the past week, ESMA has issued a decision amending the notification threshold for net short positions under the EU Short Selling Regulation (SSR), with some local regulators also imposing temporary prohibitions on short selling transactions.
 While there has not been any change in the way that the underlying legislation operates, the practical impact of these steps will restrict activity in some markets.
 Firms involved in short selling need to adjust for the increased transparency obligations.

 1. ESMA – new short thresholds

 On 16 March, ESMA published its decision to lower the threshold at which persons who hold net short positions in companies whose shares are admitted to trading on an EU regulated market must report to national regulators to 0.1% of the issued share capital (down from 0.2%).

 This lower threshold applies automatically across all EU countries.
 It will be in place for three months, although ESMA may extend this.
 Certain exemptions continue to apply, including: